UnderDoug/UD_FleshGolems/Tips.md

 ## Through Play

 ### Corpse Animated Spawn Chance
-Corpses can jsut spawn animated, including after something is killed.
+Corpses can just spawn animated, including after something is killed.

 ### Spray-A-Brain & Nano-Neuro Animator
 Corpses can be animated in much the same way as other animatable objects.
 Corspes you reanimate can be recruited for reputation without having to water ritual them.